-Chosen from four finalists, Jason Harte of Rogers, Ark., today accepted the 30th Goodyear North America Highway Hero Award during the Mid-America Trucking Show, which is taking place this week in Louisville, Ky.
+Chosen from four finalists, Ivan Vasovic of Rancho Cucamonga, Calif., today accepted the 31st Goodyear North America Highway Hero Award during the Mid-America Trucking Show, which is taking place this week in Louisville, Ky.

-As the 30th Goodyear Highway Hero Award winner, Harte receives a special Highway Hero ring, a $5,000 cash prize and other items.
+As the 31st Goodyear Highway Hero Award winner, Vasovic receives a special Highway Hero ring, a $5,000 prize and other items.

-Harte and three other truck drivers were selected as finalists for the Goodyear Highway Hero Award.
+Vasovic and three other truck drivers were selected as finalists for the 31st Goodyear Highway Hero Award.
 Other finalists include:

 About the Goodyear Highway Hero Award:

-Celebrating its 30th anniversary this year, the Goodyear Highway Hero Award honors professional truck drivers who put themselves in harm’s way to help others as they travel the highways and roads of North America.
+Established in 1983, the Goodyear Highway Hero Award honors professional truck drivers who put themselves in harm’s way to help others as they travel the highways and roads of North America.
+The Highway Hero Award is one of several Goodyear awards, such as Goodyear’s “Put More Good on the Road” Award, that recognizes deserving individuals for their selfless deeds.
 For more information about the Goodyear Highway Hero Award and to read about past Highway Hero Award winners, click here.